SakshiN123456/simple-shopping-cart/README.md

   📤 Checkout sends the order to backend, which logs the order and returns success.

   📱 Responsive UI for desktop and mobile devices.

+🔹 Frontend (Angular)

+Product Catalog UI: Displays a list of products in a grid layout (image, name, price, etc.).

+Add to Cart: Each product can be added to the cart using a button.

+Cart Management:

+Users can increase/decrease item quantities.

+Remove items from the cart.

+View subtotal and total amount in real-time.

+Cart Persistence:

+     Cart data is stored in localStorage to preserve items across browser reloads.

+Checkout:

+     A checkout button sends the order to the backend API.

+Responsive Design:

+UI adapts to different screen sizes using media queries and flexbox/grid.

+🔹 Backend (Spring Boot)

+        GET /api/products:

+ Returns a list of hardcoded product objects in JSON.

+ Each product has an id, name, price, and imageUrl.

+        POST /api/checkout:

+Accepts a list of products with their quantity.

+Logs the order details to the server console.

+Responds with a success message (e.g., “Order received!”).

 🛠️  Technology Stack